Meet the Team

 Cathy values having the opportunity to support, challenge and influence the leadership of our schools so that our focus remains firmly on sustaining an excellent educational experience for all our pupils in our Federation.
 Cathy enjoys seeing the positive outcomes and successes that are the result of effective governor deliberations and decision making with school leaders, putting children’s achievements and welfare at the heart of what we do.
 She values the privileged and unique position as a governor to support and challenge the schools as a 'critical friend'

-Vice Chair of Governors & Chair of Finance Committee & Health and Safety Governor
+Chair of Finance Committee & Health and Safety Lead Governor

 I have been a governor at Kymbrook and Thurleigh schools for over 10 years and I enjoy the challenge of this important leadership role.
 I am also Chair of the Finance Committee with accountability for managing the budget and making sure value for money is obtained from all expenditure.
 I am committed to working with the staff and governors to help all the children develop and achieve their best at these two fabulous schools.